aalto-grades/aalto-grades/README.md

 # base-repository
 Repo for Aalto-Grades Program

-# Development build
+## Development build

-You can run the development build of the software by running "docker-compose" up in the root folder of the project.
+You can run the development build of the software by running `docker-compose up` in the root folder of the project.

-This command has one requirement which is defining the environmental variable "POSTGRES_PASSWORD" before execution.
+This command has one requirement which is defining the environmental variable `POSTGRES_PASSWORD` before execution.

 Demo flow:
 ```
-    export POSTGRES_PASSWORD=XXXX
+$ export POSTGRES_PASSWORD=XXXX
-    docker-compose up
+$ docker-compose up
 ```

 ## Development environment